Siga Tandia

-Siga Tandia (born 10 November 1987 in Paris) is a French football player of Malian descent currently playing for ASJ Soyaux of the Division 1 Féminine.
+Siga Tandia (born 10 November 1987) is a French football player of Malian descent.
 Tandia plays as a defender and is a member of the France women's national football team having made her debut on 28 October 2009 against Estonia.

 Career

 Tandia was born in Paris and grew up in the commune of Clichy-sous-Bois where she played football with her five brothers.
 She was very adept at not only football, but also judo having earned a brown belt as a child.
 Tandia, who considered herself a tomboy, initially was hesitant to playing football with girls and preferred playing with boys.
 Eventually, she re-considered and joined the women's section of local club Tremblay FC, who were playing in the Division d'Honneur Régionale.
 After almost three years at the club, she ventured to the city of Tours joining the women's section of Ligue 2 club Tours FC.
 The women's section were, ironically, playing in D2 Féminine, the second division of women's football.
 Over the course of two seasons with the club, Tandia played in 37 total matches scoring two goals.

 Following the 2007–08 season, Tandia moved up a division joining D1 Féminine mainstay ASJ Soyaux.
 At Soyaux, Tandia appearing in 18 league matches during the 2008–09 season starting them all.
 Tandia continued her consistent play for the 2009–10 season appearing in 9 of the 10 league matches contested so far this season.